maximtereshchenko/spring-reactive-grpc-showcase/README.md

 "Users" is responsible for creating new users, logging in by username and password, deciphering user's information from JWT.

-"Orders (write side)" is responsible for adding/removing items for purchase, adding/removing items to/from user's cart, closing orders.
+"Orders (write side)" is responsible for creating new items for purchase, activating/deactivating items, adding/removing items to/from user's cart, closing orders.

 "Orders (read side)" is responsible for viewing information about user's cart, closed orders, most purchased items.